 The newest guidelines state that moving residences is allowed during the current shelter-in-place.
 Please follow the social distancing guidelines while moving, wear a mask and gloves, and make sure the moving companies are following CDC guidelines.
-Here is an article from LA about moving during this uncertain time.
+Read more tips about moving off campus here.

 Q: I need urgent housing, but I am not eligible to move into UCSF Housing right now.
 Where can I stay?

-A: Along with the Short-Term lodging resources available, Housing Services has gathered additional resources for UCSF affiliates impacted by COVID-19.
+A: Please visit our Short-Term lodging resources page.
 Housing Services is unable to assist you in covering the cost of your accommodations.

 Students experiencing housing insecurity due to COVID-19 can contact Student Financial Services at finaid(at)ucsf.edu.